damonsk/docs-onlinewardleymaps/docs/map-elements/pipeline.md

----
-sidebar_position: 4
----

 # Pipeline

 A **pipeline** represents a flow or process that connects components across stages of evolution.
 Pipelines are used to simplify the notation of complex requirement chains, making maps easier to read and understand.

-> "Sometimes, there are many similar ways to accomplish the same thing... you might use a pipeline to simplify the notation." ([wardleymaps.com](https://www.wardleymaps.com/intro))

 ## Syntax